neanes/neanes/ROADMAP.md

 ## Nice-to-haves

-- Right-align option for martyria and tempos.
-Does this maybe become a "paragraph option", where a paragraph can consist of neumes, small text-boxes that fit to the width of their contents, and have an alignment?
 - Document Settings Dialog
 - Better Drop Cap support (more fonts, change color and size)
 - Microtonal Sharps and Flats